SonikPixelz901/SonikPixelz901/README.md

 I like developing games and developing apps.
 I am a fan of Frutiger Aero and I usually daydream of Science and Astronomy.

-- 🔭 I’m currently working on an independent browser.
+- 🔭 I’m currently working on a calculator.
 - 🌱 I’m currently learning C++.
 - ⚡ Fun fact: I am very clever but also dumb.